-C. Each special notice must also include a description of what the system is doing to correct the violation and when the system expects to return to compliance or resolve the situation.

-(10) Notice Given by the Department on Behalf of the Public Water System.

-(A) The department may give the notice required by this rule on behalf of the owner and operator of the public water system.

-(B) The owner or operator of the public water system remains responsible for ensuring that the requirements of this rule are met.

-(11) Standard Health Effects Language for Public Notification.

-(A) Microbiological Contaminants.

-1. Total Coliform.
-"Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in the water treatment or distribution.
-When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments."

-2. E. coli.
-"E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
-Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems."
+- C. Each special notice must also include a description of what the system is doing to correct the violation and when the system expects to return to compliance or resolve the situation. - (10) Notice Given by the Department on Behalf of the Public Water System. - (A) The department may give the notice required by this rule on behalf of the owner and operator of the public water system. - (B) The owner or operator of the public water system remains responsible for ensuring that the requirements of this rule are met. - (11) Standard Health Effects Language for Public Notification. - (A) Microbiological Contaminants. - 1.
+Total coliform.
+"Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, bacteria may be present.
+Coliforms were found in more samples than allowed and this was a warning of potential problems." - 2.
+Fecal coliform/E. coli.
+"Fecal coliforms and E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+Microbes in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
+They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems."

-3. Fecal indicators under the Ground Water Rule (E. coli, enterococci, coliphage).
+- 3. Fecal indicators under the Ground Water Rule (E. coli, enterococci, coliphage).
 "Fecal indicators are microbes whose presence indicates that the water may be contaminated with human or animal wastes.
 Microbes in these wastes can cause short-term health effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems."

-4. Treatment technique violations under the Ground Water Rule.
+They may pose a special health risk for infants, young children, some of the elderly, and people with severely compromised immune systems." - 4.
+Treatment technique violations under the Ground Water Rule.
 "Inadequately treated or inadequately protected water may contain disease-causing organisms.
-These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches."
+These organisms can cause symptoms such as diarrhea, nausea, cramps, and associated headaches." - 5.
+Turbidity.

-5. Revised Total Coliform Rule Treatment Technique violations for Coliform Assessment and/or Corrective Action.
-"Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
-We found coliforms indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct assessments to identify problems and to correct any problems that are found.

-{THE SYSTEM MUST USE THE FOL-LOWING APPLICABLE SENTENCES.}

-We failed to conduct the required assessment.
-We failed to correct all identified sanitary defects that were found during the assessment(s)."

-6. Revised Total Coliform Rule Treatment Technique violations for E. coli Assessment and/or Corrective Action.
-"E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
-Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems.
-We violated the standard for E. coli, indicating the need to look for potential problems in water treatment or distribution.
-When this occurs, we are required to conduct a detailed assessment to identify problems and to correct any problems that are found.

-{THE SYSTEM MUST USE THE FOL-LOWING APPLICABLE SENTENCES.} We failed to conduct the required assessment.

-We failed to correct all identified sanitary defects that were found during the assessment that we conducted."

-7. Revised Total Coliform Rule Seasonal System Treatment Technique violations.
-When this violation includes the failure to monitor for total coliforms or E. coli prior to serving water to the public, the mandatory language found at 10 CSR 60-8.010(5)(D)2. must be used.
-When this violation includes failure to complete other actions, the appropriate elements found in 10 CSR 60-8.010(5)(A) to describe the violation must be used.

-8. Turbidity.
 "Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches."

-(B) Surface Water Treatment Rule (SWTR), Interim Enhanced Surface Water Treatment Rule (IESWTR), Long-Term 1 Enhanced Surface Water Treatment Rule, and Filter Backwash Recycling Rule (FBRR) Violations.

-1. Giardia lamblia.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches." - (B) Surface Water Treatment Rule (SWTR), Interim Enhanced Surface Water Treatment Rule (IESWTR), Long-Term 1 Enhanced Surface Water Treatment Rule, and Filter Backwash Recycling Rule (FBRR) Violations. - 1.
+Giardia lamblia.
 "Inadequately treated water may contain disease-causing organisms.
-These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches."
+These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches." - 2.
+Viruses.
+"Inadequately treated water may contain disease-causing organisms.
+These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches." - 3.
+Heterotrophic plate count (HPC) bacteria.
+"Inadequately treated water may contain disease-causing organisms.
+These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches." - 4.
+Legionella.

-2. Viruses.
 "Inadequately treated water may contain disease-causing organisms.

 These organisms include bacteria, viruses, and parasites which can cause symptoms such as nausea, cramps, diarrhea, and associated headaches."